Abstract:

 Here is an algorithm to automate Incremental Integration Testing:

 Testana will analyze a system to discover its structure, will analyze modules to discover dependencies and tests, and will run the tests in the right order so as to achieve Incremental Integration Testing.
-It will also do a few other nice things, like examine timestamps and refrain from running tests whose dependencies have not changed.
+It will also do a few other nice things, like keep track of last successful test runs, and examine timestamps, so as to refrain from running tests whose dependencies have not changed since the last successful test run.
+For more information, see michael.gr - Testana: A better way of running tests.

 What if my dependencies are not discoverable?